dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/Streaming.md

 * Creates a Spark session.
 * Connects to your Splice Machine database.
 * Maps stream entries into a Spark DataFrame.
-* Uses the `insert` function of the Splice Machine Structured Streaming Data Sink to insert the data into the table in real-time.
+* Uses the `insert` function of the Splice Machine Native Spark DataSource to insert the data into the table in real-time.

 This code is available in [`./examples/SparkStreamingSubmit.tar.gz`](./examples/SparkStreamingSubmit.tar.gz).
 {: .noteNote}